basonjui/hexagon-grid-system/README.md

     java -cp target/hexagongrid-1.1.3.jar com.geospatial.hexagongrid.Api
     ```

-## Usages
+## API Usages

-HexagonGrid is a local API that can be used to generate Hexagon's coordinates and return data in GeoJSON format.
-You can test the GeoJSON data output on <https://geojson.io/>.
+Hexagon Grid System is currently being implemented as a simple API that can be used to generate hexagon grid data in GeoJSON format given some valid grid configurations in the form of a request payload.
+You can directly test the API's GeoJSON data response on <https://geojson.io/>.

 ### /api/hexagon